aa-fiu-classes/cnt-4713-web/project-2.md

                 |                                       ...                                   ...
                 |                                        |                                     |

-- The server must assume error if no data received from the client for over 10 seconds.
+- The server must assume an error if no data is received from the client for over 10 seconds.
 It should abort the connection and write a single `ERROR` string into the corresponding file.

 - The server should be able to accept and save files up to 100 MiB

 ### Client Application Specification

-The client application MUST be compiled into `client` binary, accepting three command-line arguments:
+The client application MUST be written in `client.py` file (you are allowed to create other `.py` files and modules), accepting three command-line arguments:

-    $ ./client <HOSTNAME-OR-IP> <PORT> <FILENAME>
+    $ ./client.py <HOSTNAME-OR-IP> <PORT> <FILENAME>

 - `<HOSTNAME-OR-IP>`: hostname or IP address of the server to connect (send UDP datagrams)
 - `<PORT>`: port number of the server to connect (send UDP datagrams)